bluelightning13/rbelab/README.md

 7) Notes for follower and gmapping programs - give minimal time to start or sensors may not be seen.
 1-3 seconds.

+<h2><b>For installation instructions on VM's:</b></h2>

+1) Install the Desktop version of Ubuntu 16.04.3 on a VM.
+Make sure the VM has at least 25GB of memory.

+2) Use the ROS_TURTLE_KINETIC_INSTALL.sh script.
+Place that on the VM Desktop.
+Use the cd command in the terminal to go into your desktop directory and use the command: source ROS_TURTLE_KINETIC_INSTALL.sh.

+3) This will install more then you need (it installs the drivers for the turtlebot as well, however it won't be an issue).

 <h2><b>Issue Log:</b></h2>